-Best-in-class SaaS applications like BigCommerce provide robust layers of security as well as the rigorous fraud prevention, information security standards, and compliance frameworks.
-And updates and security patching are handled by the SaaS provider, taking some of the burden off of its users.
+Best-in-class SaaS applications like the ones BigCommerce uses offer robust layers of security as well as the rigorous fraud prevention, information security standards, and compliance frameworks.
+Updates and security patching are handled by the SaaS provider, taking some of the burden off of its users.

 With a move to Google Cloud Platform, BigCommerce’s security benefits have only increased, providing merchants with additional security measures including best-in-class protection against DDoS attacks.